More results found.

 Sajadian holds a master’s degree in business administration with concentration in finance from Virginia Polytechnic Institute, and a bachelor’s degree in management science from Long Island University.

-Darian Chin serves as a Financial Manager in the Debt & Treasury Management Division at the Port of Los Angeles.
-Darian assists with managing the Port’s long term bond portfolio and short-term liquidity facilities.
-Among his responsibilities, Darian creates, maintains and updates the Port’s 12-month cash forecast; calculates the Port's weighted average cost of capital, and prepares financials in compliance with continuing disclosure requirements.
-As new money is needed or refunding opportunities arise, Darian contributes by assisting in the drafting, circulating, revising and submitting of the Official Statement as well as rating agency and investor presentations.
+Carol Wang serves as a Financial Manager in the Debt & Treasury Management Division at the Port of Los Angeles.
+Carol assists with managing the Port’s long term bond portfolio and short-term liquidity facilities.
+Among her responsibilities, Carol creates, maintains and updates the Port’s 12-month rolling cash forecast; calculates the Port's weighted average cost of capital, and prepares financials in compliance with continuing disclosure requirements.
+As new money is needed or refunding opportunities arise, Carol contributes by assisting in the drafting, circulating, revising and submitting of the Official Statement as well as rating agency and investor presentations.

 Phillip Sanfield is the director of media relations for the Port of Los Angeles.
 He serves as the media spokesperson for the Port and is responsible for media inquiries.
 Sanfield establishes and maintains relationships with local, national and international media, and strives for accuracy in resulting media coverage and Port messaging.
 Among other duties, he coordinates press conferences, media tours, interviews, editorial submissions, photography and video shoots.